michael2012z/BitBible/markdown/Etheridge/files/Eph.md

 13. until we be all one in the faith and in the knowledge of the Son of Aloha, and one man perfect in the measure of the stature of his completeness;

-14. and that we be nomore children, agitated and altered by every windOr, spirit. of fraudulent doctrines of men, which in their craftiness they fabricate deceptively in order to seduce,
+14. and that we be no

 15. but be confirmed in our love, that whatever is ours may increase in the Meshiha,